bespon/bespon_website/docs/index.md

   * **Strings and numbers** – Literal and escaped multiline strings that are ideal for storing template text.
-Floats *and* integers, in multiple bases, with Infinity and NaN to support IEEE 754.
+Floats *and* integers, in multiple bases, with Infinity and NaN to support IEEE 754 floats.

   * **Lossless round-tripping** – Designed to be loaded by a computer, modified, and then saved while retaining exact layout, including comments.